-- (1) Consists of two times the sum of current base salary plus bonus (i.e., the greater of the average incentive plan bonus paid during the last three years or the current annual incentive plan bonus for 2019) for Messrs.
-Lane and George; and one times such amounts for Ms. Shaeff, Mr. Young and Ms. Howell.
-The amount listed also includes payments made as reimbursements for COBRA premiums for a one-year period after the change in control event; these payments would be made as reimbursements by the Company to the Named Executive Officer, and would cease if the Named Executive Officer obtained other insurance coverage. - (2) The value of the acceleration of unvested stock options is determined based on the difference between the exercise price of the stock options and the closing price of a share of Common Stock on December 31, 2019 (\$49.85).
-The value of the acceleration of unvested time-based RSUs is determined by multiplying the number of shares underlying the award by the closing price of a share of our Common Stock on December 31, 2019.
-The value of PSUs for the 2017-2019, 2018-2020, and 2019-2021 performance periods has been determined by assuming that the awards vest and are paid out at target levels of performance. - (3) Reflects the estimated amount of the gross-up for excise taxes imposed under Section 4999 of the Code.
+- (1) Consists of two times the sum of current base salary plus bonus (the greater of the average incentive plan bonus paid during the last three years or the current annual incentive plan bonus for 2020) for Messrs.
+Lane and George and one times such amounts for Mses.
+Shaeff and Howell and Mr. Young.
+The amount listed also includes payments made as reimbursements for COBRA premiums for a one-year period after the change in control event; these payments would be made as reimbursements by the Company to the Named Executive Officer, and would cease if the Named Executive Officer obtained other insurance coverage. - The value of the acceleration of unvested stock options is determined based on the difference between the exercise price of the stock options and the closing price of a share of Common Stock on December 31, 2020 (\$52.66).
+The value of the acceleration of unvested time-based RSUs is determined by multiplying the number of shares underlying the award by the closing price of a share of Common Stock on December 31, 2020.
+The value of PSUs for the 2018-2020, 2019-2021, and 2020-2022 performance periods has been determined by assuming that the awards vest and are paid out at target levels of performance. - (3) Reflects the estimated amount of the gross-up for excise taxes imposed under Section 4999 of the Code.